NEU-SNS/intl-iot/encryption/README.md

 - `ek_json` - The path to the intermediate JSON file.

 ### Output
-The script first runs TShark with the input pcap file.
-TShark decodes the pcap file and dumps the results in the JSON file. `shrink_compute.py` then performs analysis on the JSON file, which produces the CSV file.
-The output files are placed in the `output/` directory.
+First, TShark decodes the pcap file into the JSON file. `shrink_compute.py` then performs analysis on the JSON file, which produces the CSV file.

 The CSV file has ten headings.
 Their meanings are listed below: